PaulioRandall/go-trackable/README.md

   // wrapping the passed cause with the error msg and args.
   BecauseOf(cause error, msg string, args ...any) error

-  // Interface does the same as BecauseOf except the trackable error is marked
+  // Interface does the same as Because except the trackable error is marked
   // as being at the boundary of a key interface.
   //
   // This allows stack traces to be partitioned so they are more meaningful,
   // readable, and navigable.
+  Interface(msg string, args ...any) error

+  // InterfaceOf does the same as BecauseOf except the trackable error is marked
+  // as being at the boundary of a key interface.
+  //
+  // This allows stack traces to be partitioned so they are more meaningful,
+  // readable, and navigable.
-  Interface(cause error, msg string, args ...any) error
+  InterfaceOf(cause error, msg string, args ...any) error

   // IsInterface returns true if the trackable error was created at the site
   // of a key interface.